tBuLi/symfit/docs/fitting_types.rst

     fit = Fit(model, x=xdata, y=ydata, sigma_y=sigma)

-``symfit`` assumes these sigma to be from measurement errors by default, and not just as a relative weight.
+.. warning:: ``symfit`` assumes these sigma to be from measurement errors by default, and not just as a relative weight.
 This means the standard deviations on parameters are calculated assuming the absolute size of sigma is significant.
   This is the case for measurement errors and therefore for most use cases ``symfit`` was designed for.
 If you only want to use the sigma for relative weights, then you can use ``absolute_sigma=False`` as a keyword argument.

   Please note that this is the opposite of the convention used by scipy's ``curve_fit``.
 Looking through their mailing list this seems to have been implemented the 'wrong' way for historical reasons, and was understandably never changed so as not to loose backwards compatibility.
 Since this is a new project, we don't have that problem.

 ``Fit`` is somewhat intelligent, and tries to pick the correct implementation depending on your problem.